Nusa Lembongan Bali, Indonesia Travel Guide

 Inquire with dive centers about their coral conservation efforts, responsible diving practices, and commitment to protecting marine life.

-While no local schemes exist on Nusa Lembongan for carbon offsetting, travelers can offset their flight emissions.
+While no local schemes exist on Nusa Lembongan island for carbon offsetting, travelers can offset their flight emissions.

 Support local Balinese arts and crafts if it's on offer.
 Purchase directly from local artisans or small, family-owned shops.